One of the Busiest Bridges in North America

 “This liquid membrane, manufactured in Québec, can be sprayed even in cold weather, which really improves the speed of execution.
 In addition to drying very quickly, it can be applied on irregular surfaces, unlike other technologies,” explains Michel Viau, Technical Representative at SOPREMA.

-While a bituminous membrane offers good performance for up to 30 years, PMMA can potentially be used for 50 years.
+PMMA offers outstanding durability and waterproofing performance.
 While its cost is higher, it is chosen for its quality and high performance, and because it saves considerable time due to its quick installation.
 This is a complementary product to SOPREMA’s service offer.
 It should be noted that SOPREMA PMMA technology has been known worldwide for more than 10 years.

 The contribution of soprema